sm86/libra/specifications/README.md

 This document describes the protocol specifications for the Diem Payment Network (LPN).
 The intended audience for this document are as follows:

-* Virtual Asset Service Providers (VASPs), designated dealers (DDs), and other [ecosystem developers](https://diem.org/en-US/white-paper/) who build software that can interface with the LPN.
+* Virtual Asset Service Providers (VASPs), designated dealers (DDs), and other [ecosystem developers](https://diem.com/en-US/white-paper/) who build software that can interface with the LPN.
 * Developers who work on supporting transaction validation and interface with the validation protocols.
 * Those interested in improving the protocol specifications and/or understanding the LPN in more detail.

 The reference implementations for all LPN specifications is [Diem Core](https://github.com/diem/diem).
-Diem Core is maintained by the open-source developer community on behalf of the [Diem Association](https://diem.org/en-US/association/).
-After the initial launch of the LPN, all specification changes will be proposed via the Diem Improvement Proposals (LIP) process - which is not yet finalized and public.
+Diem Core is maintained by the open-source developer community on behalf of the [Diem Association](https://diem.com/en-US/association/).
+After the initial launch of the LPN, all specification changes will be proposed via the Diem Improvement Proposals (DIP) process - which is not yet finalized and public.
 For expedience prior to the launch of the LPN, changes to the specification will be made directly in the documentation and code.

 ## Overview